lentinj/tp-compact-keyboard/module/README.md

 This can be toggled at run-time with /sys/module/hid_lenovo_tpcompactkbd/parameters/fnmode but you may have to press Fn-Esc for this to take effect.

+Also, if you map Fn-Esc to something other than KEY_FN_ESC, toggling will not work.

 Notes on creating
 -----------------